-Strabismus is the medical term for eye misalignment.
+Strabismus is the medical term for any eye misalignment.
 Pseudostrabismus refers to a false appearance of strabismus caused by an optical illusion.
 [See figure 1].

-The skin fold at the inner corner of the eyelids are called epicanthal folds and can be broad and is often associated with a broad flat nasal bridge.
-These features contribute to a cross eye appearance since there is less space (white area) between the iris and the inner corner of the eyelid.
+The skin folds at the inner corner of the eyelids are called epicanthal folds and can be broad in some babies.
+This is often associated with a broad flat nasal bridge.
+These features contribute to a crossed eye appearance since there is less sclera (white surface of the eye) exposed nasally compared to the temporal side.
 This is especially noticeable in pictures and when the child looks to the side.
 When the child looks to either side it creates the optical illusion that the eye turning inward appears to be much further into the nose than it should be.

 The Eye MD has several tests to determine if a real strabismus is present.
 A simple test is to shine a light onto both eyes and determine where the light reflects on the surface of the eyes.
 The light should fall on the center of each pupil at the same time.
 If a true strabismus is present the light reflexes do not fall on the same position of each eye.
 A more detailed test that is more sensitive to tiny deviations is called a cover test.
 The eyes are alternately covered while the fixation of each eye is monitored.
 If either eye has to move to fixate a strabismus is present.
-A complete eye exam is also performed to rule out potential causes of true strabismus such as unequal vision (amblyopia) or high refractive error (hyperopia / far-sightedness).
+A complete eye exam should also be performed to rule out potential causes of true strabismus such as unequal vision (amblyopia) or high refractive error (hyperopia / far-sightedness).